 WHAT IS THE HISTORY OF CANNABIS IN CONNECTICUT?

 In June 2011, after a close vote in the Senate and a 90-57 vote in the House, Governor Malloy signed legislation decriminalizing cannabis possession.
-Governor Malloy said, “Let me make it clear- we are legalizing the use of cannabis.
+Governor Malloy clearly stated his advocacy for the legalization of cannabis when he stated, “Let me make it clear - we are legalizing the use of cannabis.
 There is no question the state’s criminal justice resources could be more effectively utilized for convicting, incarcerating, and supervising violent and more serious offenders.”
-Governor Malloy is clearly stating his advocacy for the legalization of cannabis.
-Although recreational cannabis is decriminalized, possession offenses are subject to fines ranging from $150-500 for under one-half ounce to $2,000 and a possible one-year jail sentence for possession of more than one-half ounce.
+Although recreational cannabis is decriminalized, possession offenses are subject to fines ranging from $150-500 for under one-half ounce, and up to $2,000 and a possible one-year jail sentence for possession of more than one-half ounce.

 One year after decriminalization, Governor Malloy signed into law HB5389, legalizing medical cannabis in Connecticut.
 Afterwhich, Chapter 120f, An Act Concerning the Palliative Use of Marijuana, was added to the Connecticut General Statutes.
-This initiative made the Connecticut Department of Consumer Protection (DCP) the state’s regulatory body for medical cannabis.
-Under this law, a patient may possess up to two and one-half ounces or 56.7 grams per month unless their physician recommends a lesser amount..
+This initiative made the Connecticut Department of Consumer Protection (DCP) the State’s regulatory body for medical cannabis.
+Under this law, a patient may possess up to two and one-half ounces, or 56.7 grams per month unless a physician recommends a lesser amount..
 Prohibited under HB 5389 is the ability to grow in-home plants.

 DOES CONNECTICUT HAVE A HEMP PROGRAM?